macports/mpbb/README.md

             --svn-url "$svnurl" \
             --svn-revision "$svnrev"

-3. Print to standard out a list of all subports for one port...
+3. Print to standard output a list of all subports for one port...

         mpbb list-subports --prefix /opt/local --port "$port"